 Recommended Spring Attractions: The Golden Circle, Gullfoss, Strokkur Geysir, Secret Lagoon, Thingvellir National Park, Snaefellsnes Peninsula and Jökulsárlón

-Justine from Wanderer of the World says:
+Justine from Wanderers of the World says:

-“Our first trip to Iceland was in March, just as the first day of Spring arrived.
-But we didn’t see any Spring flowers of course – instead, we saw ice and beautiful snowy landscapes.
+“Our first trip to Iceland was in March, just as the first day of spring arrived.
+But we didn’t see any spring flowers of course – instead, we saw ice and beautiful snowy landscapes.
 For me, this didn’t deter from the trip at all as I was in awe of all our surroundings.

 We were staying in the middle of the Golden Circle for a few days inside a cabin that came complete with our own private hot tub.
 We did get to see the Northern Lights on our first night, but they were very faint.
 My next trip to Iceland will be in February next year, so I’m definitely hoping we can see them again, but more vibrantly.

-If you’ll also be travelling to Iceland during the early Spring months, remember to pack warm clothes as the weather does have a habit of turning very suddenly!
+If you’ll also be travelling to Iceland during the early spring months, remember to pack warm clothes as the weather does have a habit of turning very suddenly!
 But more importantly, make the most of your trip by getting out to see as much of this incredible country as you can!”

 Eva from Electric Blue Food says:

 “Ever since I started dreaming of visiting Iceland, I knew I wanted to go in April.
-I wanted to see Iceland with some snow, but I didn’t want Winter darkness.
+I wanted to see Iceland with some snow, but I didn’t want winter darkness.
 April is the right time for that.
-You get a feel of what Winter can be like, without it feeling overwhelming.
+You get a feel of what winter can be like, without it feeling overwhelming.

 We mostly focused on the South Coast and the Snaefellsnes Peninsula, and the highlight of our trip was Jökulsárlón.
-Right after the Winter it is quite full of icebergs and the water of the lagoon is very clean, since it has not experienced major meltdowns like during the Summer.
+Right after the winter it is quite full of icebergs and the water of the lagoon is very clean, since it has not experienced major meltdowns like during the summer.

 One thing I missed out on that I had hoped to experience was to bathe in the natural hot springs.
 The combination of freezing wind and snow that you can get in April is not ideal for hiking back to the car all wet after visiting Seljavallalaug.
 Well that’s just one more reason to go back!”